acmcsufoss/js-workshop/README.md

 JavaScript is an interpreted language, meaning that it is executed by a runtime, a program that executes code.
 Your web browser is a JavaScript runtime, and it executes JavaScript code that is included in web pages.

 However, you can also run JavaScript code outside of a web browser for unlimited applications.
 There are many JavaScript runtimes available, but the most popular one is Node.js.
 Node.js is a JavaScript runtime that is built on top of the V8 JavaScript engine, which is the same engine that powers the Google Chrome web browser.
+Node.js and its successor, Deno are used to build web servers, command-line tools, and desktop applications.

-Let's start by opening your browser of choice and opening up the developer tools.
+Let's start by opening your browser of choice to any page and opening up the developer tools.
 In Chrome, you can do this by right-clicking anywhere on the page and selecting "Inspect".
 Then, click on the "Console" tab.
 This is where we can write JavaScript code and see the results.

 ### How to print to the console